 My recommendation is to use an oven.
 Place a baking pan/dish of boiling water on a lower rack and place the bowl with dough on an upper rack.
 Sometimes, it gets nice and warm, even with just the light on.
 You can also use a microwave and place a dish of boiling water inside the microwave.

 Possibly out of these reasons:

 - Your yeast was old.
 (This has happened to me before!)
-Yeast is a microorganism and it goes bad.
+Yeast is a microorganism, and it goes bad.
 Don’t waste the rest of your ingredients because of old yeast.
-Make sure to get brand-new yeast (and make sure it’s a good batch from the store!)
+Get brand-new yeast (and make sure it’s a good batch from the store!)

 - Hot water killed the yeast.
 Read the instructions on your yeast package.
 Generally, the warm water temperature should be between 105ºF (40ºC) and 115ºF (46ºC) degrees.

 - Too much salt/sugar/flour.
-Did you measure your ingredient with a kitchen scale?
+Did you measure your ingredients with a kitchen scale?

 - The dough was too dry.
 Did you cover the dough with plastic wrap?
 If you used a damp towel, did it dry up?
 The dough should be moist and elastic during proofing.
-Be careful not to develop a crust on the dough’s surface that will prevent it from rising any further.
+Be careful not to develop a crust on the dough’s surface to prevent it from rising further.